ProsperWorks/copper-sdk/docs/REFERENCE.md

 ```

 #### showModal
-The method showModal will open modal in prosperworks web page.
+The method showModal will open modal in copper web page.
 The url for the modal is
 set as the url of the embedded app appended with "?location=modal".
 For example,
 if the url of the embdded app is "https://www.example.com", the modal url is "https://www.example.com?location=modal".